 Anyway, let's move forward.
 A couple of things I want to tell you about, if you have missed the last couple of episodes, I wanted to let you know that my book is going to be published this September, and I want to invite you to pre-order the book so that when September 20th rolls around, you will get a nice, fun, little gift in the mail from yourself from today.

 So, September 20th version of you is going to be like, “Ooh, look at this little gift that ended up on my doorstep and that's going to be my book.”
-And my book is titled How to Lose Weight for The Last Time: Brain-Based Solutions for Permanent Weight Loss.
+And my book is titled How to Lose Weight for The Last Time: Brain-Based Solutions for Permanent Weight Loss

 I'm really excited about it.
 I actually spent yesterday and today finalizing the book jacket, all the copy that's going to be on that and everything.
 It's really coming together, it's very exciting.
 And so, I just want to give you that opportunity to make sure that that book ends up in your inbox.